paleohayduke/TrafficSimProject/README.md

 COMPLETED TASKS

-COMPLETED 10/6/2018:-Adjust A* to take speed limit into account *code is commented out.
+COMPLETED 10/7/2018:-Adjust A* to take speed limit into account

-COMPLETED 10/6/2018: Set speed limit from OSM file.
+COMPLETED 10/7/2018: Set speed limit from OSM file.

-COMPLETED 10/6/2018: change speed limits by Road
+COMPLETED 10/7/2018: change speed limits by Road

 COMPLETED 10/6/2018: Traffic traffic load and flow rate.
 Increment counter as cars reach destination and respawn.